anirudhkovuru/State-Restoring-Quiz-Game/README.md

 - The users​ have an option of viewing which quizzes they have attempted/not-attempted and the respective scores in each quiz.

 ## Instructions
+**Note:- Ruby on Rails should be installed**
+- Change into the main directory.
+- Firstly install all the dependecies for the app by running:

+> $ bundle install

+- Initialise the database of the app by running:

+> $ rails db:create

+- Fill the database with the admin credentials and the dummy users by running:

+> $ rails db:migrate:reset
+> $ rails db:seed

-- To start the app, run the server by running the following on the terminal in the main directory:
+- Lastly run the servver by running:

 > $ rails server

-- Then open the url "http://localhost:3000/" on your web browser.
+- Then open the url "http://localhost:3000/" on your web browser to access the quiz.

-**Note: The admin email is "anirudh@gmail.com" and the password is "foobar".**
+**Note: The admin email is "anirudh@gmail.com" and the password is "foobar".
+The dummy emails are in the form of "example-[i]@railstutorial.org" where i varies from 1 to 100 and their password is "password".**